Financing Your Degree

 Scholarships

 MPH@GW is offering a tuition scholarship of up to $15,000 to students who are accepted and enrolled into the upcoming cohort.
-Contact your Admissions Counselor for more information.
+Contact your enrollment specialist for more information.

 Federal Student Aid